To start with we have to ask the question which camera on a smartphone takes the best photos in low light?

 Well, it comes down to the color, you see with a dual LED flash each flash emits it’s only colour cast.
 For instance, you may notice one flash slightly warmer than the other.
 The cooler LED tone, combines with the warmer LED light and together they create more of a natural hue for night shots (especially portraits).

 Other smartphones with one LED will use a processing algorithm to turn the RAW data into a jpeg image.
-This is very subjective, and usually, the decision for ‘saturated’ or ‘vivid’ color sits with the colour scientist within the company.
+This is very subjective, and usually, the decision for ‘saturated’ or ‘vivid’ color sits with the color scientist within the company.
 That’s why you might see a different color taken when taking the same shot using a different manufacturer.
-With this said, the Google Pixel 3 aims to reflect more natural color compared to others when using the flash.
+With this said, the Google Pixel 3a aims to reflect more natural color compared to others when using the flash.

 Finally, the video produced from this device is at the new standard of H.265.
 This format allows for better compression, especially at 4K.
 While some other manufacturers offer 60 frames per second in 4K, the Google Pixel 3 currently records at 30 frames per second.
 This is expected to be an upgrade in the upcoming Google Pixel 4 that’s rumored to release in early May 2019.
-Get the full specifications and current prices at Amazon.

 Samsung Galaxy S10 Plus